Iodine Foods: 5 Foods High in Iodine and Iodide for Testosterone and Thyroid

 Iodine is important for healthy testosterone production, mainly due to its effect in improving thyroid function.

-It’s relatively easy to get enough of iodine from foods (especially from seafoods), but if you feel like you can’t do that, then consider using supplemental iodine.
+It’s relatively easy to get enough of iodine from foods (especially from seafoods), but if you feel like you can’t do that, then consider using supplemental iodine (affiliate link).

 Also note that there is a such thing as too much iodine.
 Some say there isn’t, but research has shown that it’s best to stay close to the recommended amounts and not go crazy with the stuff.